John Hemings: Marriage and family

-Although slave marriages were not recognized by Virginian law, John married Priscilla and had a lifelong partnership with her.
+Although Virginian law then forbade marriages between enslaved people, John married Priscilla and had a lifelong partnership with her.
 Priscilla served as the nursemaid for Thomas Jefferson's daughter Martha Randolph's children, first at Edge Hill three miles away from Monticello, but later Priscilla lived with John after Martha Randolph moved to Monticello.
 The Jefferson grandchildren were fond of Hemmings; they reportedly called him "Daddy" and asked him to make them little wooden presents when they visited his cabin on Mulberry Row, and he wrote letters to Jefferson's granddaughter Septimia Randolph.
-Priscilla and John were described as extremely devout, and they held religious services in their cabin.
-They had no children of their own, although they were close with Sally Hemings's three boys.
-When Priscilla died in 1830, Hemmings spent over a year carving her headstone himself.
+Priscilla and John were described as highly devout, and they held religious services in their cabin.
+They had no children, although they were close with Sally Hemings's three boys.
+When Priscilla died in 1830, Hemmings spent over a year carving her headstone.